-Committee Current Members Primary Responsibilities Audit Robert H. Herz (Chair), Alistair Darling, Dennis M. Nally, Perry M. Traquina • Oversees the integrity of Morgan Stanley's consolidated financial statements and system of internal controls. • Oversees risk management and risk assessment guidelines in coordination with the Board Operations and Technology Committee and Risk Committee. • Reviews the major legal and compliance risk exposures of Morgan Stanley and the steps management has taken to monitor and control such exposures. • Selects, determines the compensation of, evaluates and, when appropriate, replaces the independent auditor.
+Committee Current Members Primary Responsibilities Audit Robert H. Herz (Chair), Alistair Darling, Shelley B. Leibowitz, Dennis M. Nally • Oversees the integrity of Morgan Stanley's consolidated financial statements and system of internal controls. • Oversees risk management and risk assessment guidelines in coordination with the Board Operations and Technology Committee and Risk Committee. • Reviews the major legal and compliance risk exposures of Morgan Stanley and the steps management has taken to monitor and control such exposures. • Selects, determines the compensation of, evaluates and, when appropriate, replaces the independent auditor. • Reviews and assesses the qualifications, independence and performance of the independent auditor, and pre-approves audit and permitted non-audit services. • Oversees the performance of the head of Morgan Stanley's Internal Audit Department (Global Audit Director), who reports functionally to the Audit Committee, and the internal audit function. • After review, recommends to the Board the acceptance and inclusion of the annual audited consolidated financial statements in Morgan Stanley's Annual Report on Form 10-K. Compensation, Management Development and Succession Dennis M. Nally (Chair), Thomas H. Glocer, Stephen J. Luczo, Rayford Wilkins, Jr. • Annually reviews and approves the corporate goals and objectives relevant to the compensation of the CEO and evaluates his

-Committee Current Members Primary Responsibilities • Reviews and assesses the qualifications, independence and performance of the independent auditor, and pre-approves audit and permitted non-audit services. • Oversees the performance of the head of Morgan Stanley's Internal Audit Department (Global Audit Director), who reports functionally to the Audit Committee, and the internal audit function. • After review, recommends to the Board the acceptance and inclusion of the annual audited consolidated financial statements in Morgan Stanley's Annual Report on Form 10-K. Compensation, Management Development and Succession Dennis M. Nally (Chair), Thomas H. Glocer, Stephen J. Luczo, Hutham Olayan, Rayford Wilkins, Jr. • Annually reviews and approves the corporate goals and objectives relevant to the compensation of the CEO and evaluates his performance in light of these goals and objectives. • Determines the compensation of executive officers and other officers and employees as appropriate. • Administers Morgan Stanley's equity-based compensation plans and cash-based nonqualified deferred compensation plans. • Oversees plans for management development and succession. • Reviews and discusses the Compensation Discussion and Analysis with management and recommends to the Board its inclusion in the proxy statement. • Oversees Morgan Stanley's incentive compensation arrangements, including with appropriate input from the Chief Risk Officer, to help ensure that such arrangements are consistent with the safety and soundness of Morgan Stanley and do not encourage excessive risk-taking, and are otherwise consistent with applicable related regulatory rules and guidance.
+Committee Current Members Primary Responsibilities performance in light of these goals and objectives. • Determines the compensation of executive officers and other officers and employees as appropriate.
+Administers Morgan Stanley's equity-based compensation plans and cash-based nonqualified deferred compensation plans.
+Oversees plans for management development and succession.
+Reviews and discusses the Compensation Discussion and Analysis with management and recommends to the Board its inclusion in the proxy statement. • Oversees Morgan Stanley's incentive compensation arrangements, including with appropriate input from the Chief Risk Officer, to help ensure that such arrangements are consistent with the safety and soundness of Morgan Stanley and do not encourage excessive risk-taking, and are otherwise consistent with applicable related regulatory rules and guidance.
+Reviews and approves Morgan Stanley's equity retention and ownership policies for executive officers and other officers and employees, as appropriate.
+Reviews shareholder proposals relating to executive compensation matters and management's proposed response to such proposals.
+Nominating and Governance Rayford Wilkins, Jr. (Chair), Elizabeth Corley, Thomas H. Glocer, Robert H. Herz, Mary L. Oversees succession planning for the Board and Board leadership appointments.
+Schapiro Reviews the overall size and appropriate of the Pound and its composition of the Board and its candidates for election to the and recommends committees.